libssh2/libssh2/docs/INSTALL-AUTOTOOLS.md

 * `--without-libz`
 * `--with-libz-prefix=[DIR]`

-  If present, libssh2 will attempt to use the [zlib](https://zlib.net/) for payload compression, however zlib is not required.
+  If present, libssh2 attempts to use the [zlib](https://zlib.net/) for payload compression, however zlib is not required.

   If your installation of Libz is in another location, specify it using